SuperNova76/TopCPToolKit/docs/faq/index.md

 ??? question "Who came up with the name 'TopCPToolkit'?"
     Our good friend ChatGPT :upside_down:.
 And DALL-E is responsible for the avatar of the project on GitLab.

+??? question "Do you have any recommendations about best practices for analyses?"
+    We do!
+Head over to [the dedicated page](../starting/best_practices.md).

 ## Warning messages